 Vegan Cauliflower Queso

-Just in time for Cinco de Mayo, we’re sharing a fresh new take on a crowd-pleasing Tex-Mex appetizer from our friend Ellie (Hungry by Nature).
-This Vegan Cauliflower Queso is a healthy and dairy free version of your favorite cheesy dip!
-It’s made with roasted cauliflower, diced green chiles, spices, and nutritional yeast for that “cheesy” flavor.
-It’s super creamy, and even more delicious!
+Just in time for summer potluck season, we’re sharing a fresh new take on a crowd-pleasing Tex-Mex appetizer from our friend Ellie.
+This Vegan Cauliflower Queso is a healthy and dairy-free version of your favorite cheesy dip!
 We’ve found that it’s perfect for snacking on with chips, or drizzled over salads and burrito bowls!

-5 cups cauliflower florets* (1 medium head of cauliflower)
+5 c cauliflower florets* (1 medium head of cauliflower)

 6 cloves garlic*, whole and peeled

 1 1/2 Tbsp olive oil*

 1 c raw cashews, soaked in water for at least 4 hours or overnight